bitcoinops/bitcoinops.github.io/_topics/en/coinjoin.md

 On July 2nd 2011, the Bitcointalk user Hashcoin first described the concept of a collaborative transaction to achieve privacy.
 Later in 2013, the concept was named a coinjoin after a [proposal][gmaxwell coinjoin] by Gregory Maxwell.
 He laid out the ideas and set up a developer bounty to make them a reality.

 It took only 4 days after Maxwell’s post for someone to try to claim the bounty with the [first coinjoin coordinator implementation][first cj implementation].
-In the months that followed, more projects were released with the goal of correctly implementing the coinjoin protocol: Bitprivacy, Sharedcoin, Coinmux, Darkwallet, CoinJumble and CoinShuffle.
+In the months that followed, more projects were released with the goal of correctly implementing the coinjoin protocol: Bitprivacy, Sharedcoin, Coinmux, Darkwallet, CoinJumble, and CoinShuffle.
 They all had one thing in common: they failed to provide guaranteed privacy to the user.

 On January 9th 2015, Chris Belcher announced Joinmarket.
 It was the first non-broken implementation of a coinjoin protocol.
 The idea was simple: set the incentives right by creating a market of takers and makers, allowing the latter to earn a fee for providing liquidity.